Brexit: PM candidate would pay hundreds of millions for Border solution

 British home secretary Sajid Javid said on Sunday he would offer to cover the cost of finding a post-Brexit border solution with Ireland - something he said would unlock fresh negotiations with the European Union.

-He is onof 11 candidates seeking to replace Theresa May as Tory leader and prime minister.
+He is one of 11 candidates seeking to replace Theresa May as Tory leader and prime minister.

 “The key is Ireland,” the British home secretary told Sky News.
 “I would offer to pay for the new alternative arrangements on the Border, it would be in the hundreds of million.
 I would propose to do that because economically it’s right and morally it’s right.”